zjom/ff/README.md

 > functional ff

-a small, highly extensible, functional language with strong rust interoperability.
+a small, highly extensible, functional language with strong rust interoperability and native actor based concurrency.

 ## at a glance